Gutters 101: keep them clean to avoid disaster

 Should I repair or replace?

 Though there is no specific lifespan for gutters, damage or agerelated problems will help you decide to repair or replace the system.
 Over time, a common problem is that gutters pull away from the home.
 According to Kahlich, “A lot of gutters pull away due to the spikes and ferrells that work themselves out over the years.
 To fix this, we use a hidden hanger that goes inside the gutter with wood screws.”
 In addition, water leaks may begin to surface over time due to aged gutters.
-Though the cause of any given leak can often be identified and fixed, a homeowner may decide that extensive leakage warrants investigation of an entirely new gutter system.
+Though the cause of any given leak can often be identified and fixed, a homeowner may decide that extensive leakage warrants an entirely new Seamless Gutters instllation in New Richmond.
 You can choose from traditional gutters, as well as maintenance-free gutter systems.

 Gutter care is only one small aspect of being a homeowner, but can lead to significant problems if neglected.
 With a little planning and assessment, routine gutter maintenance can keep your home in top shape for years to come.